 Credit scores can be impacted by several factors.
 Some of these factors include: payment history, credit utilization, credit history length, and more.
 One of these factors that can be overlooked are Credit Inquiries.
 While credit inquiries have a relatively minor impact on your credit score, they tend to add up and can have and can have an impact until they fall off of your credit report.
 If you are someone that is hunting for financing frequently, there might be some negative impact on your credit score from excessive credit inquiries.
 Read below to learn more about the difference between soft and hard credit pulls, what to do about credit inquiries and to find out how long inquiries stay on your record.

-Soft Credit vs Hard Credit Pulls
+Soft Credit vs. Hard Credit Pulls

-There is a big a difference between the two different types of pulls.
-A soft pull will not impact your credit score while hard pulls will have some affect on your credit score.
+There is a big a major difference between the two types of pulls.
+A soft pull will not impact your credit score while hard pulls will have some effect on your credit score.
 Soft pulls are often performed by lending institutions at the beginning of the process to determine if the loan is appropriate.
 A hard pull is usually performed after documents have been signed for a loan.
 Hard pulls also affect people differently.
 A person with a weaker FICO score may be impacted more than someone with a stronger score.
 It is important to consult with the lending institution you are working with regarding whether they are performing soft or hard pulls on your credit.
 This may help you prevent headaches down the road and can avoid any unnecessary dings on your credit history.
 Providence Capital performs soft pulls when customers are inquiring about equipment financing.

 What to do about Credit Inquiries